akiifall/homebridge-mqtt-pipeheatmonitor/readme.md

-- personal use only. sorry :)
+- Water Pipe Heater Monitor Accessory with Local MQTT Server

-- WaterValve Accessory but just use pipe heater monitoring.
+- Not a WaterValve Accessory